CASTELLA: Long Audio Dataset with Captions and Temporal Boundaries: Experiment

 \subsection{Configuration}

 As a baseline, we trained AM-DETR proposed in the previous work~\cite{munakata2025language}.
+AM-DETR consists of audio-text model, such as CLAP~\cite{yusong2023laionclap, elizalde2024natural}, with Detection Transformer (DETR)~\cite{carion2020end} inspired by video moment retrieval (VMR) models~\cite{lei2021detecting, moon2023query, jang2023knowing}.
+First, the audio-text model extracts audio and text features to capture the multimodal relationship between the input query and audio.
+Then, DETR estimates audio moments and their confidence scores by considering inter-frame relationship of audio, with the confidence score used to filter out unnecessary outputs~\cite{carion2020end}.

 Following the previous work, we used MS-CLAP~\cite{elizalde2024natural} with sliding window as the feature extractor.
 Before the feature extraction, the 242 audio recordings that do not have local captions were removed.
 We used a sliding window with both a window length and hop length of one second and downsampled audio recordings to 32 kHz.
 We also tested the methods proposed in video moment retrieval.
-Specifically, we used Moment-DETR~\cite{lei2021detecting}~\cite{xiao2024bridging} and UVCOM in addition to QD-DETR~\cite{moon2023query}.
+In addition to QD-DETR~\cite{moon2023query}, we used old model named Moment-DETR~\cite{lei2021detecting}~\cite{xiao2024bridging} and UVCOM, an advanced model with improved architecture and learning methods.
 The hyperparameters of these DETR-based networks were the same as the original papers.
-The optimizer was AdamW~\cite{loshchilov2017decoupled} with a learning rate of \(1 \times 10^{-4}\) and a batch size of 32, and we evaluated the best models on the validation split over 100 epochs.
+The optimizer was AdamW~\cite{loshchilov2017decoupled} with a learning rate of \(1 \times 10^{-4}\) and a batch size of 32.
+Based on early stopping using validation split, we selected the best model within 100 epochs.
 For comparison, we used model weights pre-trained on Clotho-Moment~\cite{munakata2025language}.
 All experiments were conducted using a OSS library~\cite{nishimura2024lighthouse} and we will provide the recipe for this experiment upon paper acceptance.